Select Page

 If your sales order location is not mapped to a specified location, then inFlow will try to find a WooCommerce location that is set to take stock From all your inventory locations.

-If there are no matches found, an integration error message will be displayed to let you know that the shipping information couldn’t be pushed on that order since there’s no specific WooCommerce location to set as the fulfillment location.
+If no matches are found, an integration error message will be displayed to let you know that the shipping information couldn’t be pushed on that order since there’s no specific WooCommerce location to set as the fulfillment location.

 Pushing fulfillment status